 Details of the event with ID 10 of the source Microsoft-Windows-EnrollmentPolicyWebService

-Event ID: 10 (0xA)
+Event ID:10 (0xA)

-Event text (English): There is no enterprise certification authority (CA) configured with the Certificate Enrollment Web Service in the current forest.
+Event text (English):There is no enterprise certification authority (CA) configured with the Certificate Enrollment Web Service in the current forest.
 Confirm that at least one enterprise CA is available in the forest and that at least one server running the Certificate Enrollment Web Service is configured to work with this CA.

-Event text (German): The current forest does not contain an enterprise certificate authority configured with the certificate enrollment web service.
-Ensure that at least one enterprise certificate authority is available in the forest and at least one server running the certificate enrollment web service is configured to work with the enterprise certificate authority.
+Event text (German):The current forest does not contain an enterprise CA that has been configured with the Certificate Enrollment Web Service.
+Ensure that at least one enterprise CA is available in the forest and that at least one server running the Certificate Enrollment Web Service has been configured to work with the enterprise CA.

 The Certificate Enrollment Web Services (Certificate Enrollment Policy Web Service, CEP, and Certificate Enrollment Web Service, CES) enable the automatic request and renewal of certificates from a certification authority via a Web-based interface.
 This eliminates the need to contact the certification authority directly via Remote Procedure Call (RPC).
 For a more detailed description, see the article "Certificate request basics via Certificate Enrollment Web Services (CEP, CES)„.